 (Tag Cloud Widget settings)

-Your Tag cloud will now display on your sidebar …
+Your Tag cloud will now display on the sidebar …

 (Tag Cloud widget set to display WordPress tags)

-(Tag Cloud widget displaying categories)
+(Tag Cloud widget set to display post categories)

 To learn more about using post tags in WordPress, see this tutorial:

-Configuring Your Archives Widget In Your Blog Sidebar
+Configure Your Archives Widget

 (Archives Widget settings)

-(Archives Widget added to sidebar)
+(WordPress Archives Widget added to blog sidebar)

 Useful Widget Tips

-Here are some additional features worth knowing about WordPress widgets:
+Here are some additional things to know about widgets:

 Add ‘Visibility’ Function To Widgets